 The Maryland Coastal Bays Program assists the Maryland Department of Natural Resources in conducting annual horseshoe crab surveys to measure spawning abundance in the Coastal Bays.
 The survey has been in existence since 2002 and provides valuable data used in fisheries management.
 Surveys start in late May and continue through early July, with sampling taking place once every two weeks.

-Volunteers assist with this program.
-If you are interested in volunteering, contact Carly Toulan at email@example.com.
+If you are interested in volunteering for the horseshoe crab survey please contact Carley Toulan at email@example.com

 If you are interested in becoming a Stranded Spawning Horseshoe Crab volunteer for the 2024 spawning season, click on the link HERE.

 To learn more about the significance of the Horseshoe Crab click onto the annual reports and check out the links below.

 And if you want to participate in community science projects to monitor our Horseshoe Crabs, you can report sightings and also if you find a Horseshoe crab that was tagged: